Redcat468/SMBwebguy/README.md

 # SMBwebguy

 SMBwebguy is a Flask-based web application for managing SMB shares.
 It allows users to log in, configure servers, and mount/unmount SMB shares.
+As a user of Avid Nexis-type storage servers, I really missed having a software like the Nexis client that allows managing many users on the same storage with different permissions, without wasting time using tedious Windows menus.
+So, I created a web-based version, which simplifies remote management for admins on the LAN.

 ## Features